Strong Parameters in Rails

 How did that happen?

 The answer is the other properties in the params object above that I didn’t list.
-Here’s what the complete object looks like:
+Here’s the complete form data submitted by the user:

 params = {